 Flightless birds are found throughout the world, though the largest concentration of flightless species is in New Zealand.
 Until the arrival of humans on the islands of New Zealand roughly 1,000 years ago, there were no large land predators in the region.
-That lack of predation, plus the region's diverse habitats and rich ecosystems, was ideal for the evolution of a widely varied group of flightless birds.
+That lack of predators, plus the region's diverse habitats and rich ecosystems, was ideal for the evolution of a widely varied group of flightless birds.